Offering childbirth education classes

 - Natural coping methods such as relaxation, massage, visualization, water therapy and many others

-- Cesarean births, and unexpected outcomes
+- Cesarean births, and unexpected outcome

 - Medical pain management options, and making informed choices.